PiyushK-T/mini_finance/README.md

 ## GitHub Assignment Note

-This project demonstrates Git operations like clone, pull, push, and creating a Pull Request—a hands-on Mini-Finance tool.
+This project demonstrates Git operations like clone, pull, push, and PR — a hands-on Mini-Finance tool used for learning Git workflows.